-- Primary headaches: They are not caused by underlying disease and are neither connected to other medical conditions.
+Primary headaches: They are not caused by the underlying disease and are neither connected to other medical conditions.
 They are the more common type of headaches that found among the children.
-Primary headaches include Tension headaches, Migraines, Cluster headaches and arise due to non-pathological conditions.
+Primary headaches include Tension headaches, Migraines, Cluster headaches, and arise due to non-pathological conditions.

-Don’t get surprised as this is a fairly common type of a headache among the toddlers and it is caused by several emotional and physical stressors.
+Don’t get surprised as this is a fairly common type of headache among the toddlers, and it is caused by several emotional and physical stressors.
 The pain will range from mild to moderate.
-This type of headache won’t get worsen by daily activities, but the child may show sensitiveness to light and noise and feel too tired.
+This type of headache won’t get worse by daily activities, but the child may show sensitiveness to light and noise and feel too tired.

 Other symptoms and causes Tension Headaches in Toddlers are: